About Senior Apartments

 The costs for senior apartments vary greatly between States, amenities, size and quality.
 Decisions such as buying a senior apartment vs renting is something to carefully calculate.

-How to Qualify for a Senior Apartment?
+How Do I Qualify for a Low Income Senior Apartment?

 Many seniors will find that they can qualify for a nice low-income senior apartment.
 Check with a regional U.S. Department of Housing & Urban Development (HUD) office for information about government subsidized housing programs for low-income seniors.
 To qualify for HUD housing assistance, annual household income must be below 50 percent of the median income for that area.
 Under most HUD programs, seniors pay 30 percent of their annual adjusted income for rent.
 The federal government then pays the difference.